rrcoder0167/Orange-Chat/README.md

 r58playz
 ...and more

-What I'm working on now: html layout of webpage
+What I'm working on now: Accept/ Decline Friend Request Functionality

+So I finished the send friend request functionality and now I'm onto accepting or declining friend requests.
+Declining is easy but accepting is hard...

 Thanks